qwaneu/qwaneu.github.io/_posts/2020-06-26-experiments-move-you-forward.md

 Even when it doesn't feel like it.

 In [the previous post](https://www.qwan.eu/2020/06/19/making-decisions-in-turbulent-times.html), I was wondering where **Bias to Action** was as a pattern.
-While we were discussing experiments in that post, a colleague remarked:
+While we were discussing experiments in that post, Ralph McArdell remarked:

 "I would also argue that any decent experiment moves you forward as you gain knowledge from the experiment."